RayanAziz/Mahckoor/README.md

 Twitter account hijacking detection and alerting tool.
 ## Overview
 ### Description
 **Mahckoor** monitors changes in supplied Twitter accounts and analyzes their tweets.
 It alerts upon detecting changes on the profile or when suspicious tweets are tweeted.
-Alerts are sent via email & remote logging to SIEM <sup>(so far).</sup>
+Alerts are sent via email & remote logging to SIEM <sup>so far.</sup>
 ### Use Case
 Automatic monitoring for organaization Twitter accounts to expediate incident response and to fulfill regulation requirements.
 ## Features
 ### Current features:
-1. Support for monitroing up to 5 accounts concurrently <sup>(Twitter API limit, workaround possible if userbase needed it).</sup>
+1. Support for monitroing up to 5 accounts concurrently <sup>Twitter API limit, workaround possible if the userbase needed it.</sup>
 2. Periodically monitor changes in profile properties:
    - Username
    - Display Name